ryanatkn/gro/src/docs/unbundledDevelopment.md

   > [Snowpack](https://npm.anvaka.com/#/view/2d/snowpack),
   > [Webpack](https://npm.anvaka.com/#/view/2d/webpack),
   > and [Parcel](https://npm.anvaka.com/#/view/2d/parcel),
-  > though these counts are not necessarily representative the average configured project.
+  > though these counts are not necessarily representative of the average configured project.
 - Snowpack emphasizes composing tools through the CLI and plugins.
   Gro emphasizes writing [tasks](./tasks.md) in TypeScript to use libraries directly, but we'll probably do more to support CLI integrations.